-Short answer – Yes, cats can eat sweet potatoes.
-However, sweet potatoes aren’t ideal food for cats.
-Cats generally tolerate sweet potatoes poorly, though this may differ from cat to cat.
-Their sensitive stomach digestive systems simply aren’t adapted to the compounds (most importantly, carbohydrates) found in sweet potatoes.
+Short answer: Yes, cats can have sweet potatoes.
+However, sweet potatoes aren’t ideal food for them.
+Cats generally tolerate it poorly, though this may differ from cat to cat.
+Their sensitive stomach digestive system isn’t adapted to the compounds (most importantly, carbohydrates) found in sweet potatoes.
 As obligate carnivores, cats require animal tissue to survive and stay healthy.

 With that said, some people think that sweet potatoes can help you treat constipation in your cat.
-But unless your vet has recommended adding sweet potatoes to your cat’s diet, you probably shouldn’t do it – it may make matters worse.
+But unless your vet has recommended adding it to your cat’s diet, you probably shouldn’t do it – it may make matters worse.

 Proper Preparation of Sweet Potatoes as Cat Food

 So if your vet has given you the green light, then it may be worth a try to feed your cat on sweet potatoes for some time.
-However, the sweet potatoes should be prepared properly to ensure that your cat can consume and digest them easily.
+However, it should be prepared properly to make sure that your cat can easily consume and digest them.

 Here’s what you should and should not do with sweet potato diets:

 Raw potatoes are a no-no for cats.
-Raw potatoes contain compounds poisonous to cats.
+It contains compounds poisonous to them.
 One of these compounds is glycoalkaloid solanine.
 When boiled or baked, these compounds break down, making potatoes safer for consumption.